About the SRS

-The second kit we offer is an eight-core Propellor Chip robot called the Activitybot, also available for purchase via cash, check, or card.
+The second kit we offer is an eight-core Propellor Chip-based robot called the Activitybot, also available for purchase via cash, check, or card.
 It also comes with a very detailed electronic (not printed) manual.
-This kit is great for folks looking for something more sophisticated than an Arduino UNO-based robot.
-This kit supports true milti-tasking, comes with 360-count-per-revolution wheel encoder-servos, an array of other special sensors, and uses BlocklyProp for programming (similar to Scratch).
+This kit is great for folks interested in something more sophisticated than an single-core Arduino UNO-based robot.
+This kit supports true multi-tasking software, comes with 360-count-per-revolution wheel encoder-servos, an array of other special sensors, and uses BlocklyProp for programming (based on Scratch).

 The Encoder is the Newsletter of the Seattle Robotics Society.
 We hope you find it informative and useful.
 We’re sorry it hasn’t been updated for a while, but even though technology and robotics evolve rapidly, many things don’t change that much.
-People seem to be quite busy and prefer building robots to writing about them, so come to the meetings to see them.
-However, if you are interested in writing something that you believe would be helpful or interesting to our members, we would love to talk to you about publishing it in the Encoder.
+People seem to be quite busy and prefer building robots to writing about them.
+If you are interested in writing something that you believe would be helpful or interesting to our members, we would love to talk to you about publishing it in the Encoder.
 Contact us at SeattleRoboticsSociety(at)gmail.com, Subject: Encoder Article.
 Just create a PDF file of your article and we can drop it right in.
 Here’s a link to our writer’s guide to help you get started.

 For some historical perspectives on hobby robotics, we have scanned and posted some pre-Internet issues of the original Encoder magazine from one member’s stash.
-Check these out for some SRS history and to see how far robotics have come since the club started.
+Check these out for some SRS history and to see how far robotics has come since the club started.

-Since we have not had in-person meetings or Robothon events, we have shifted to online technical presentations that we call Virtual Robothon Exhibitions.
+Since we have not had in-person meetings or in-person Robothon events lately, we have shifted to online technical presentations that we call Virtual Robothon Exhibitions.
 You can check videos of these events out here.
 We will continue to do these virtual events between in-person events as long as there are presenters available.